jzheaux/katacoda-scenarios/distributed-authorization/00-intro.md

-In this scenario, you'll be taking a secure REST API and exposing it to browser requests.
+In this scenario, you'll be taking a secure REST API and exposing it to browser requests using OAuth 2.0 bearer tokens.
 The front-end is already built for you, but the scenario will highlight the important pieces so it's clear how to alter the REST API.

-This scenario builds off of the [Local Authorization with Spring Security scenario](https://katacode.com/jzheaux/local-authorization).
+This scenario builds off of the [Browsers with Spring Security scenario](https://katacode.com/jzheaux/scenarios/browser-based-access).

 ### Pre-requisites